 When he said this with the upmost love and conviction, I immediately became conflicted.
 On one hand, it warmed my heart to see this tall, imposing figure of a man stick by his partner’s side; on the other, I was hit with a tidal wave of sadness.

 Even though I tried to fight it, the sadness emerged the victor.
 Despite doing my best to be attentive, I found myself blurting out, “I don’t deserve that!”
 I quickly followed it with, “I’d only ruin it.”

 What happen next set me back a bit.
-He looked at me, straight in the face and said, “Don’t ever say that it’s not your fault you have PTSD.”
+He looked at me, straight in the face and said, “Don’t ever say that it’s your fault you have PTSD.”
 Despite his attempts to make it clear, I remained unconvinced.
 Though I struggled to believe him, he continued, “You didn’t ask for PTSD, it’s something that happened to you.”
-An amazing perspective considering the challenges trauma can present to the uninfected partner.
+An amazing perspective considering the challenges trauma can present to the affected partner.

 “You didn’t ask for PTSD.”
 This seemingly insignificant sentence has plagued me ever since it left his lips.
 As a result, I keep hearing me whisper, “You know, he’s right.”
 I mean, he’s factually correct.
 My PTSD was earned with distinction.

 Mainly, the trouble with trauma all started in the years I spent as a firefighter.
 I know this to be evident, moreover, I know, on a logical level that it’s not but…… but I’m hurting too much for the visible part of my brain to win out.